-The Department of Environment, Land, Water and Planning (DELWP) has updated the Planning Policy Framework and Clause 53.10 of the Victoria Planning Provisions.
-To learn more about the changes and consultation process, visit Engage Victoria.
+The Department of Environment, Land, Water and Planning (DELWP) are seeking your views on the draft Buffer Area Overlay and guidance document on how the overlay would be used.
+To learn more about the overlay and consultation process, visit Engage Victoria.

 Land use buffers and separation distances can help manage the location and siting of both industries and sensitive uses, such as residential development, to minimise land use conflict.

 DELWP is reviewing how the planning system can better manage buffers between industries and sensitive uses.